kubelvla/viking_hill_tall_grass/README.md

 ![Viking hill in Orebro](media/husky_sm.jpg)

-*Recorded in June, the grass is tall enough to often obscure the robot sensors.*
+*Recorded in June, the grass was tall enough to often obscure the robot sensors.*

 ![Viking hill in Orebro](media/vegetation_sm.jpg)